Do You Need Help Understanding or Negotiating a Severance Agreement?

 - Keeping the severance agreement confidential

-- Waiving any potential legal claims against the company
+- Waiving potential legal claims against the company

 - Not disparaging the company

-- Agreeing to unreasonable non-compete terms and conditions
+- Agreeing to certain non-compete terms and conditions

 If you are potentially giving-up a valid legal claim against the company, it is advisable to have an attorney negotiate with the employer to secure more favorable terms including a reasonable severance payment.
 Sometimes, it is difficult for employees to determine whether their rights have been violated.

-If you have been given a severance agreement proposal, contact Rich Daugherty for an initial phone conference at no charge.
+If you have received severance agreement proposal from your employer, contact Rich Daugherty for an initial phone conference at no charge.

 Rich represents clients throughout North Carolina and is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.